Friday’s ‘Bold And The Beautiful’ Spoilers: Flo Grills Dr. Escobar About Sally’s Illness

 Unfortunately for Sally, this is exactly what Flo does.
 Touched by Sally’s gift, she will decide to pop in at the doctor’s office.
 She wants to know the official status of Sally’s terminal illness.
 Is there nothing that the doctors can do to prolong Sally’s life or make it easier for her?
 Flo has some pressing questions for the doctor.

 Of course, the physician will be placed in an awkward position because Sally is not really dying.
 She was mistakenly diagnosed and told that she only had one month to live, but they soon found out their mistake.
 Now Sally is carrying on with the charade so that she can continue living at the beach house.
-She wants Wyatt to remember how good they were together.
-She wants to get back together with her former fiance.
+She wants Wyatt to remember how good they were together and to get back with her former fiance.

 Flo Spots Evidence

 The soap opera spoilers indicate that Dr. Escobar may be able to brush off Flo’s pesky questions.
 After all, she’s legally obligated to keep silent about her patient’s health status.
 Dr. Escobar can plead that doctor-patient confidentiality prevents her from discussing Sally’s condition.
-The more that Flo talks to the health practitioner the more she will realize that she’s hiding something.
+The more that Flo talks to the health practitioner, the more she will realize that she’s hiding something.

 According to the latest The Bold and the Beautiful spoilers, Flo will then catch a glimpse of some private documents in the doctor’s office.
 Intrigued by its contents, Flo knows that she’s very close to uncovering the truth about Sally’s incurable illness.